sql-machine-learning/elasticdl/elasticdl/doc/distributed_embedding_layer_design.md

 TensorFlow 1.x has a native solution for distributed training.
 It starts multiple processes, each running the TensorFlow runtime and communicating with each other to form a distributed runtime.
 TensorFlow 1.x represents deep learning computations as a data structure known as *graphs*.
 The native distributed training strategies partition a graph into smaller ones, and each process executes a sub-graph.
 With low-level APIs like `tf.create_partitioned_variable`, the distributed runtime can split a large embedding table and save the pieces on various computers.

 TensorFlow 2.x, known for the new eager-execution mode, does no longer rely on graphs.
 The API is more flexible than the graph-based API and allows us to implement distributed training out of the runtime.
-ElasticDL explores an alternative approach to model parallelism -- saving large tensors in an external distributed storage service, for example, Redis and memcached.
+ElasticDL explores an alternative approach to model parallelism -- saving large tensors in an external distributed storage service, for example, Redis and Memcached.

 ## Terminology